engage-so/engage-so.github.io/views/docs/api/users.md

 - `last_name` - The user's last name if added
 - `number` - The user's number if added
 - `email` - The user's email
+- `devices` - An array of object with the properties `token` and `platform` containing the user's last 5 device tokens and platform (`android` or `ios`) if synced
+- `created_at` - Date created if exists
 - `meta` - Additional attributes attached to the user will be available as properties under meta
-- `created_at` - Date created if exists

 ## Retrieve a User